PISCATAWAY HILLS CITIZENS ASSOCIATION BYLAWS

 Board of Directors

 Sec 3.
-Term of office for President, Vice President, Secretary, and Treasurer shall be one (1) year.
+Term of office for President, Vice President, Secretary, and Treasurer shall be two (2) year.
 Term of office for Directors shall be two (2) years.
 Half the Directors will come up for election each year.
-All Board Members may be re elected.
+All Board Members may be reelected.

 Election of Officers/Directors